Rynek Glowny Krakow

 Kazimierz

-Kazimierz, the former Jewish quarter 1.5 kilometres south of the main square, was the centre of Krakow’s Jewish community from the late 15th century until World War II.
-The quarter’s synagogues, the Jewish cemetery (Remuh), and the pre-war urban fabric of the neighbourhood were preserved because the German administration used the area for administrative purposes rather than destroying it.
-The Schindler Factory (the actual factory from Spielberg’s film, now a museum about Nazi occupation) is at the edge of Kazimierz.
+The former Jewish quarter, 1.5 kilometres south, was the centre of Krakow’s Jewish community from the late 15th century until the war.
+The quarter’s synagogues, the Remuh cemetery, and the pre-war urban fabric survived because the German administration used the area for administrative purposes.
+Schindler’s Factory museum is at the edge of the neighbourhood.

 Eating